 So at the risk of becoming the posterchild of the blogging world for all that is selfish in motherhood because I’m not going to breastfeed, I’m going to write why I made the decision of choosing to formula feed.
 All of the other ladies who left comments did and I would like to show them the same courtesy.

 But one of the things I’ve learned over the past several years is that most issues that are supposedly black and white are not that black and white.
-Yes, if I were to make my decision based solely on which is superior, I would have to choose breastmilk.
-And for the past eight months or so, that is what I kept coming back to.
-And I felt like I would be the world’s worst mother EVER to deny my child that.
+Yes, if I were to make my decision based solely on which is superior, I would have to choose breast milk.
+For the past eight months or so, that is what I kept coming back to.
+I felt like I would be the world’s worst mother EVER to deny my child that.